 - This program provides students with the knowledge, skills, and competencies needed for teaching music in any specialty area (e.g., general music, vocal/choir, instrumental).

 Our graduates are private- and public-school music teachers, choir and church music directors, Fulbright Scholars, graduate students and professional musicians.

-The Music Department seeks to educate students in the diverse fields of music through a combination of academic and performance experiences designed to allow the participants to experience the breadth and depth of the art form.
-Participation in performance opportunities is open to all students on campus regardless of their major or minor, in both individual and group (ensemble) instruction.
-Exploration of literature from a tremendous variety of historical periods, cultures, languages and stylistic periods is available through ensemble participation.
+The Department of Music at Pacific University seeks to educate students in the diverse fields of music, including studies focused on performance on varied instruments and voice, music therapy studies, studies in music education, and general music studies.
+A combination of academic, performance, and professional experiences allows students to experience the breadth and depth of music as the art form within the context of their chosen specialty.
+Participation in performance opportunities is open to all students on campus regardless of their major or minor in both individual and group (ensemble) instruction.
+Exploration of literature of a variety of historic periods, cultures and stylistic eras is available through an in depth music history curriculum along with ensemble participation.
 As music is a shared experience, music making at Pacific also provides opportunities for students to reach out to the community beyond our campus.